Bessel function: Applications

-Bessel functions also appear in other problems, such as signal processing (e.g., see FM audio synthesis, Kaiser window, or Bessel filter).
+Bessel functions also appear in other fields, such as signal processing (e.g., see FM audio synthesis, Kaiser window, or Bessel filter).
+They also appear in pure mathematics as part of the Fourier expansion of Maass forms.

 Definitions

 Because this is a linear differential equation, solutions can be scaled to any amplitude.
 The amplitudes chosen for the functions originate from the early work in which the functions appeared as solutions to definite integrals rather than solutions to differential equations.
 Because the differential equation is second-order, there must be two linearly independent solutions: one of the first kind and one of the second kind.
 Depending upon the circumstances, however, various formulations of these solutions are convenient.
-Different variations are summarized in the table below and described in the following sections.The subscript n is typically used in place of $\alpha$ when $\alpha$ is known to be an integer.
+Different variations are summarized in the table below and described in the following sections.
+The subscript n is typically used in place of $\alpha$ when $\alpha$ is known to be an integer.